Skip to main content

 Top Signs That It's Time to Get Your Pool Tile Cleaned

-If you're uncertain as to when you should clean your swimming pool tiles, it's time to take action if you begin to see any of the following signs:
+If you're uncertain as to when you should clean your swimming pool tiles, look for the following signs:

 1. White, Chalky Buildup

-White crust along the waterline is the most common and obvious sign your dirty pool tiles need cleaning.
-This is calcium scale — and it only gets harder over time.
+White crust along the waterline is the most common and obvious sign your pool tiles need cleaning.
+This is calcium and silica scale — and it only gets worse and harder to remove over time.

 It usually begins as a faint haze that brushes away, but it soon forms a thick crust that bonds to the tile surface.
-If left untreated, it can etch the tile glaze, crack grout lines, and create sharp edges that are hazardous to swimmers.
-Addressing it early keeps the tile surface intact and much easier to maintain.
+If left untreated, it can etch the tile glaze, discolor grout lines, and create sharp edges that can be sharp to swimmers.
+Addressing it early keeps the tile glaze and surface intact and much easier to maintain.

 White calcium buildup line on swimming pool tiles